-There are more than 60 manufacturers of FDA approved dental implant materials which include the implant bases, the abutments, and the tooth-like crowns.
-And, like vehicles on the market, these various dental implant systems can vary in sophistication, quality and reliability.
+At the time of publication for this article, there are more than 60 FDA-approved manufacturers of dental implant materials, including implant bases, connectors, and crowns.
+These dental implant systems vary in sophistication, quality, and reliability.